derekquinn/bluesky/Readme.md

 simple linear algebra that brings views to life.
 This is how the application can be rendered on multipe screen sizes with programatically defined layouts.
 The anchoring system (top/leading/trailing/bottom) in autolayout is key here.
+- The protocol-delegate pattern is common with `UIKit` because it sovles a probelm with communication.
+Classes use protocols to broadcast events.
+Delegates receive communications from the protocol.
+In doing so, this reduces coupling between classes.
+It does a really good job of separating responsibility between generating an event and reacting to it.
 - Since storyboards show up as an .xml file during the code review process, programatic layouts are much easier to collaborate on.
 - Stack views are Apple's way of streamlining a layout for a collection of views (for a column or row).